maruel/pre-commit-go/CI_SETUP.md

 automatically yet.
 Please send a Pull Request to fix this if this is your preferred setup.

+To use coveralls.io, you must check-in a pre-commit-go.yml that has a `coverage` check with `use_coveralls: true`.

 ### Fine tuning what is tested.